-In Food Processing, the Data is in the Details
+In Food Processing and Other Plants, the Data is in the Details

 Headquartered in Guelph, Ontario, Canada

-Laser scanning offers an easy and affordable way to meet documentation requirements in food and beverage processing without slowing down production.
+Laser scanning offers an easy and affordable way to meet documentation requirements in food and beverage processing as well as other challenging plant environments without slowing down production.

 The rules governing the multi-trillion-dollar worldwide food processing and handling industry are as varied and complicated as the palates of consumers.
 Everything from preparation to storage and packaging has regulations that must be followed and fully documented to ensure food safety.
 Failure to adhere to reporting requirements at food manufacturing plants can lead to large fines and product recalls, and in some cases, facility shutdowns or food-borne illnesses.